-Bullying is defined as any behaviour by an individual or group, usually repeated over time, that intentionally hurts another individual or group either physically or emotionally.
-It can take the form of peer on peer abuse and is often insidious.
-It is not acceptable defence to justify bullying behaviour that causes harm and distress as actions intended as a joke or 'banter' or as 'a part of growing up'.
+Bullying is defined as any behaviour by an individual or group, usually repeated over time, that intentionally hurts, harms, or humiliates another individual or group either physically or emotionally.
+It can take the form of peer-on-peer abuse which is defined as abuse by one or more pupils against another pupil and is often insidious.
+It can be standalone or as part of wider abuse.
+Further information about peer on peer abuse, including the procedures to follow when an incident on peer on peer abuse is reported can be found in the School's Peer-on-Peer Policy and the Safeguarding and Child Protection Policy.